-Related Products Management by CommerceStack: This is a Magento extension that integrates user data into the shopping experience by generating relevant up-sells, cross-sells, and down-sells.
-It’s currently free.
+Related Products Manager by CommerceStack: This is a Magento extension that integrates user data into the shopping experience by generating relevant up-sells, cross-sells, and down-sells.
+It’s currently offering a free trial.

 The below examples show you how the Products Manager can be used to add related products and manage them with a few clicks.